Hecate2/how-to-debug-neo/README.md

 Set neo-cli as the Startup project and debug it.
 It is likely that the cli would not run properly and throw some exceptions about leveldb.
 Just copy `libleveldb.dll` to `neo-cli\bin\Debug\net6.0`, and `LevelDBStore.dll` to `neo-cli\bin\Debug\net6.0\Plugins`.

-If neo-cli is started properly, execute `show states` and watch if it is synchronizing blocks.
+If neo-cli is started properly, execute `show state` and watch if it is synchronizing blocks.

 #### Sync blocks at insane speed!